 Executive Vice President, Space

-Rick Ambrose is Executive Vice President of Lockheed Martin’s Space business area and an officer of Lockheed Martin Corporation.
+Rick Ambrose is executive vice president of Space for Lockheed Martin Corporation.
 Space is a more than $9 billion enterprise that employs approximately 18,000 people and provides advanced technology systems for national security, civil and commercial customers.View Bio

 Executive Vice President, Rotary and Mission Systems